Could GUP Act as a Model for the ER=EPR Conjecture?: Quadratic GUP

 where $x_i$ and $p_j$ are now c-numbers.
-If we look at the quadratic GUP model in Eq. (\ref{QPoisson}), we see that the Poisson bracket can equal to zero if we allow the right hand side of Eq. (\ref{QPoisson}) to be zero as follows
+If we look at the quadratic GUP model in equation (\ref{QPoisson}), we see in a one-dimensional case that the Poisson bracket can equal zero if we allow the right-hand side of the equation (\ref{QPoisson}) to be zero as follows